Skip to main content

 Implementation Checklist

-• Create Azure OpenAI resource with GPT-4o and embedding deployments
+• Create Azure OpenAI resource with chat and embedding deployments

 • Create Azure Cosmos DB account with vector search enabled